 70 Days Across America

-Luis Jr’s Mexican Food has passed the best of time, but I didn’t know that when I passed the placed while exploring Old Sacramento.
+Luis Jr’s Mexican Food has passed the test of time, but I didn’t know that when I passed the placed while exploring Old Sacramento.

 The historic district – which is home to more than 50 structures dating back to the California Gold Rush – houses numerous food and beverage outlets, and this is where I decided to have lunch.